-Death on board ships as a result of any kind of adversity is an extreme form of emergency situation.
-In case of such unfortunate event, the crew and master of the ship must take all the necessary steps that are mentioned in WHO’s International medical guide for ships or according to the procedures given by the radio medical personnel.
+Death onboard ships as a result of any kind of adversity is an extreme form of emergency situation.
+In case of such an unfortunate event, the crew and master of the ship must take all the necessary steps that are mentioned in WHO’s International medical guide for ships or according to the procedures given by the radio medical personnel.

 The master of the ship would inform the company about the deceased person along with other necessary details that are required in the form of evidence.

 - Date, time, and position of the vessel when the death occurred

 - Location of the death if it occurred because of an accident

 - Record of the working hours of the deceased

 - Details of the condition of the body